 Introduction

 Skin sensitisation, which leads to the development of allergic contact dermatitis (ACD), is the most common manifestation of immunotoxicity found in humans.
 Approximately 15-20% of people living in North America and Western Europe become sensitised to at least one contact allergen (Thyssen et al., 2007) in an occupational or a domestic setting.
 Contact allergy occurs in two stages: first, the sensitisation phase, whereby a chemical penetrates through the stratum corneum and reaches the viable epidermis, covalently modifying (haptenating) skin proteins, inducing the generation of allergen specific T cells; secondly, the elicitation phase in which re-exposure to the same (or cross-reactive) chemical allergen leads to a cascade of biochemical and cellular processes, effectively recalling the allergen specific T cells to the exposure site, resulting in a clinical manifestation of ACD (Basketter et al., 1995; Landsteiner and Jacobs, 1935; Lepoittevin, 2006).
-The sequence of events involved in the development of sensitisation and ACD are relatively well characterised and are used in defining the adverse outcome pathway (AOP) for skin sensitisation (OECD, 2012).
+Our current understanding of the sequence of events involved in the development of sensitisation and ACD is reflected in the more recent literature (Karlberg et al., 2008; Koppes et al., 2017; Martin, 2015) aspects of which are used in defining the adverse outcome pathway (AOP) for skin sensitisation (OECD, 2012).
 This framework links our existing knowledge of the direct molecular initiating event (MIE), the haptenation of proteins within skin, to the adverse outcome, ACD, via a number of specific key events at the cellular level (Ezendam et al., 2016; Vinken, 2013).
-The use of AOPs provides the basis for a mechanistic understanding of the effect of a chemical at the molecular and sub-cellular level.
+Although a simplified view, the use of AOPs provides the basis for a mechanistic understanding of the effect of a chemical at the molecular and sub-cellular level.
 Through use of mathematical modelling, AOPs underpin the development and improvement of strategies for chemical and drug safety assessment (Burden et al., 2015; Maxwell and Mackay, 2008; Strickland et al., 2016).
 Characterisation of the MIE, i.e. skin protein haptenation, is a key step in understanding the skin sensitisation AOP leading to more reliable mathematical models and their use in risk assessment (Jaworska et al., 2013; MacKay et al., 2013).

 Most sensitisers are electrophilic in nature, or can easily be converted to an electrophile.
 As such, they are likely to react with nucleophilic side chains of protein amino acid residues, mainly lysine and cysteine, and to a lesser extent tyrosine, histidine and arginine (Ahlfors et al., 2003).
 The modification of proteins by chemical sensitizers is generally regarded as an irreversible reaction and, given the importance of this step to skin sensitisation, has been studied extensively.
 To this end, a number of experimental approaches have been utilised to determine the reactivity of sensitizing chemicals and the reaction rates of chemicals with model nucleophiles.
 Previously, researchers studied chemical reactivity using nucleophilic chemicals analogous to side chains of nucleophilic amino acids (Alvarez-Sanchez et al., 2003; Chipinda et al., 2011; Sanderson et al., 2016) whilst others used simple short peptides with single or multiple nucleophilic amino acids as biological target surrogates (Aeby et al., 2010; Aleksic et al., 2009; Gerberick et al., 2004; Gerberick et al., 2007; Natsch and Gfeller, 2008; Roberts and Natsch, 2009).
-Further understanding was obtained using a variety of model proteins (Aleksic et al., 2007; Alvarez-Sanchez et al., 2004b; Parkinson et al., 2014).
+Further understanding was obtained using a variety of model proteins (Aleksic et al., 2007; Alvarez-Sanchez et al., 2004b; Parkinson et al., 2014a).
 These studies define three main factors that determine the binding of sensitisers to nucleophiles: electrophilicity of the sensitiser, nucleophilicity of the target and steric constraints.
 However, these simple experimental systems used to determine protein haptenation differ from the complex milieu of skin in a number of ways, such as: competition for binding between the proteins present, differences in protein expression levels, differences in local pH, micro-bioavailability and steric hindrance.